erikgrenestam/trampolines/README.md

 ```

-Since the Google Maps image is often of higher resolution than my source images, it can facilitate labeling in ambigous cases as shown below
+Since the Google Maps image is often of higher resolution than my source images, it can facilitate labeling in ambigous cases as shown here:

 <img src='images/google_compare.jpg' width=600>